Link Search Menu Expand Document

 var people = connection.QueryAll<Person>();

-/* Do the stuffs for the 'people' here */
+/* Process the results here */

 }